-ADMINISTRATOR & OPERATIONS MANAGER
+ADMINISTRATION & OPERATIONS MANAGER

 Beth has worked in operations for the last 6 years, working in fashion before becoming Programme Manager at the YMCA, where she supported young people in gaining an education in Youth Work.
 Beth studied Social Policy and Crime in Leeds, and is now working towards becoming an Integrative Counsellor with the Counselling and Psychotherapy Training Academy.